guillermoanguiano/intro-section-fmio/README.md

 ### Continued development

-I think my JS is stronger than my CSS, so I'd to improve my CSS
+I think my JS is stronger than my CSS, so I'd like to improve my CSS

 ## Author